Awareness Intensive

 ✦ A Lived, Not Conceptual Practice

-Through this simple form, something deeper begins to move: words become more honest, awareness becomes more embodied, and the separation between speaker and listener starts to dissolve.
-It is a practice of being real, moment by moment — meeting each experience before the mind explains it.
+In the dyads, one person inquires inwardly and communicates what is arising.
+The other listens without judgment or response.
+Through this simple form, words become more honest, attention becomes more embodied, and the line between speaker and listener begins to soften.
+It is a practice of being real, moment by moment, meeting each experience before the mind explains it.

 ◯ Rooted in Zen, Alive in Modern Form